Chow group of 0-cycles with modulus and higher dimensional class field theory: Existence Theorem

-are isomorphisms we can without loss of generality assume that $X'\to X$ is generically \'etale.
+are isomorphisms: For the first map this is clear.
+As for the second, in view of the definition of the norm map for the Wiesend class groups (cf. \cite[Lem.7.3]{KeSc} and its proof), it follows from the facts that the pushforward map $Z_0(U') \to Z_0(U_\et)$ is an isomorphism, and that for a finite surjective radicial covering $Z'\to Z$ of integral normal curves, the norm map $k(Z')^\times \to k(Z)^\times$ is an isomorphism as well as the norm map $k(Z')_y^\times \to k(Z)_x^\times$ for the henselizations at closed points $x\in Z$ and $y\in Z'$ lying over $x$.
+Therefore we can without loss of generality assume that $X'\to X$ is generically \'etale.
 In this situation we finally conclude that $\chi$ is in the image of $\Psi_U$ by using Wiesend's method, see \cite[Prop.\ 3.7]{KeSc}.

 The proof of (ii) is a variant of the proof of (i). \end{proof}

 \begin{lem} Assume that property ${\bf I}_U$ holds for all smooth varieties $U$ with $\dim(U)=2$.
 Then it holds for arbitrary smooth $U$. \end{lem}